-The past few years have been rewarding for investors, with many sectors showing strong dividend growth.
+The past few years have been rewarding for investors, with many sectors showing strong dividend growth in where they invest.
 Capita Asset Services estimates that dividends grew by more than 11% in 2017, which works favourably with inflation at around 3%.

 While it isn’t always easy knowing which industry to invest in, simply staying on top of sector trends is a good place to start.
 Last year saw a few different industries rise in popularity, and they’re continuing to grow this year.
 Here, we discuss the top four sectors to invest in, in 2018.